Esri/solutions-components/README.md

 npm install
 ```

-To interactively transpile components and update the display of src/index.html:
+To interactively transpile components and update the display of src/index.html via http://localhost:3333/src:

 ```bash
 npm start
 ```
 Note this feature excessively caches; sometimes you have to rebuild manually and force a refresh.

+One can also run index.html in the top-level directory, which is the same as src/index.html but for the path to the `dist` directory.

 To add a component, run
 ```bash
 npm run generate
 ```
-with the new component's name as an argument.
+with the new component's name as an argument (or specify the name when prompted).

 To build the component for production, run: